lucas56098/voronoi_mesh_project/README.md

 - C++ with a working compiler
 - CMake (optional one can manually build the project)
+- Git (alternatively the git clone in the getting started can be replaced by just downloading the files manually)

 For the visualization in python the following packages are needed:
 - argparse, time, tqdm, matplotlib, numpy, PIL, scipy